Language Justice & Access

 Just Communities acknowledges that Interpretation is a crucial skill in any language justice space, and this skill must be cultivated and nurtured.
 Through our Interpretation and Translation Services, we help organizations find interpreters and provide them with training and support.
 We are committed to foster and cultivate equitable and accessible interpretation and translation services through our Language Justice Network.

-Due to limited staff capacity, we unfortunately aren't able to accept new clients or contracts at this time.
+Due to limited staff capacity, we unfortunately aren't able to accept new clients or interpretation and translations contracts at this time.
 We apologize for any inconvenience this may cause and thank you for your understanding.

 What is Interpretation?